erikwihlborg76/unofficial-danalock-web-api/README.md

+# Introduction
+API calls has been split into two different files because of different server URLs - authorization is same in both though.
+Both APIs are web-based (runs over HTTP) but follow different styles.

+- API calls described in``unofficial-danalock-web-api.yaml`` can be executed by anyone with a danalock web account.
+Its a REST-style API.
+- For API calls described in ``unofficial-danabridge-web-api.yaml`` you need a [Danabridge](https://danalock.com/products/danabridge-v3).
+This API follows another API design style - RPC-style API

 # Quickest way to get started?

 ## Expose Danalock functionality through a Node-RED flow
-The easiest and quickest way to use the Danalock web API, is by using a Node-RED Danalock web API wrapper (see folder  ``node-red``)
+The quickest way to use the Danalock web API, is by using a Node-RED Danalock web API wrapper (see folder  ``node-red``)

 ## Integrate Danalock w/ home-assistant using standard components
-Endpoints exposed from the Node-RED implementation mentioned above can be integrated to home-assistant using platform standard components.
+Endpoints exposed from the Node-RED implementation mentioned above, can be integrated to home-assistant using platform standard components.
 See folder ``home-assistant`` to set it up.

 # How to retrieve lock status?
 Calls to two different Danalock APIs, ``unofficial-danabridge-web-api.yaml`` & ``unofficial-danalock-web-api.yaml``, are required to retrieve the lock's status

 **First, retrieve bridge's serial number using calls described in  unofficial-danalock-web-api.yaml**